The artist management dilemma

 Independent artists are already extremely disadvantaged in the music industry...

-True, you don't necessarily NEED a talent agency or artist management companies to get some buzz.
+True, you don't necessarily NEED a talent agency or artist management company to get some buzz.

-In fact, you can do it all by yourself, many new artists pulled them selves up by the bootstraps!
+You can do it all by yourself, many new artists pulled themselves up by the bootstraps!

-BUT - yhe only issue is the artist development aspect.
+But - the only issue is the artist development aspect.

 See, your music career will naturally hit a plateau.

-Once you reach the capacity that an independent artist get to, what will you do without extra help?
+Once you reach the capacity that an independent artist gets to, what will you do without extra help?

-At this stage you won't know what strategies and methods that push you further in your music career.
+At this stage, you won't know what strategies and methods push you further in your music career.